Azure/ResourceModules/docs/wiki/The library - Module design.md

 >
 > - Child and extension resources
 >   - Locks are not automatically passed down, as they are inherited by default in Azure
->   - The reference of the child/extension template should look similar to: `lock: contains(<childExtensionObject>, 'lock') ? <childExtensionObject>.lock : ''`
+>   - The reference of the child/extension template should look similar to: `lock: <childExtensionObject>.?lock ?? lock`
 >   - Using this implementation, a lock is only deployed to the child/extension resource if explicitly specified in the module's test file
 >   - For example, the lock of a Storage Account module is not automatically passed to a Storage Container child-deployment.
 Instead, the Storage Container resource is automatically locked by Azure together with a locked Storage Account
 > - Cross-referenced resources
 >   - All cross-referenced resources share the lock with the main resource to prevent depending resources to be changed or deleted
->   - The reference of the cross-referenced resource template should look similar to: `lock: contains(<referenceObject>, 'lock') ? <referenceObject>.lock : lock`
+>   - The reference of the cross-referenced resource template should look similar to: `lock: <referenceObject>.?lock ?? lock`
 >   - Using this implementation, a lock of the main resource is implicitly passed to the referenced module template
 >   - For example, the lock of a Key Vault module is automatically passed to an also deployed Private Endpoint module deployment